APHA-AMR-VIR/APHASeqFinder/README.md

 #database path and name.
 You can use any fasta file you wish.
 We this pipeline we provide several databases which you can find at /soft_path/references
 reference="/home/javi/APHASeqFinder/references/AMR/AMRDatabase_20200729_and_EnteroPLasmids_20190514_short-tetA6.fna"

 #path to the fastq files.
-Notice the name's format that the pipeline would be expecting (see above).
 data_path="/home/javi/WGS_Data/Project_1/fastq"

+#pattern followed by the R1 fastq file so seqFinder can find all the sample to run, e.i. some pattern unique in the R1 fastq files names that differentiate form other files.
+Examples:
+R1_pattern="_R1_"

+or

+R1_pattern="_R1."  if the R1 files is named sample_R1.fastq.gz

 #path to the directory where the results will be placed
 results_path="/home/javi/WGS_Results/Project_1"